RavensbourneWebMedia/Web-Design-principles/sessions/03/README.md

 #### Symbols and brands

-On the Google document I emailed you (you can also find it on Slack), there's a new table with topics around **symbols and brands** for you to learn and teach next week.
+On the Google document I emailed you (you can also find it on Slack), there's a new table with topics around **symbols and brands** for you to learn and teach in our next session after formative.

 We'll do this again in *teams*, but not the same people you worked with this week.